SwiftGen/SwiftGen/Documentation/Articles/Customize-loading-of-resources.md

       bundle: MyAwesomePod.resourcesBundle
 ```

-Run SwiftGen again to update the generated coide, and voila!
-Your generated code now works with a resources bundle.
+Run SwiftGen again to update the generated code, and voila!
+Your generated code will now load the localised strings and fonts from that resources bundle instead of the bundle where the generated code is.

+Consult each [templates documentation](../templates/) to learn more about this parameter and ensure it's supported by the template you want to use.

 ## Override the lookup function

-If you need a more advanced solution than which bundle is used for loading resources, you can override the "lookup function".
+If you need a more advanced solution than just changing the bundle used for loading resources, you can override the "lookup function".

 For example you may want to override the way localisation strings are loaded, if you want to override the device's language by some language chosen in your app.
+Another use case is if your project is organised in multiple white-label app targets, all using the same framework, and you want to allow the app target to override a translation otherwise provided by the common framework, etc…

 Another more complex example: lets say you have a system where you have a set strings localisation files for your application.
 These are of course embedded in your application as they always are.
 But you also want to be able to update these translations on-the-fly, by having your app regularly check and download newer versions of these translation files.